Contents

 [Image]

-You can specify a custom placeholder using init(url:scale:content:placeholder:).
-With this initializer, you can also use the content parameter to manipulate the loaded image.
+You can manipulate the loaded image in the content parameter using init(url:scale:content:placeholder:).
 For example, you can add a modifier to make the loaded image resizable:

 AsyncImage(url: URL(string: "https://example.com/icon.png")) { image in